iTunes Logo

-Universal, pleasant, positive – all this exactly characterizes the media player from Apple.
-It works great on Windows and macOS devices and is directly connected to the store for added convenience, which is a great marketing move.
-To some extent, its identity reflects this: the iTunes logo is businesslike and practical, as a multifunctional site should be.
+Universal, pleasant, positive, all these precisely characterize Apple’s media player.
+It works excellently on devices running Windows and macOS and is directly connected to the store for greater convenience, which is an excellent marketing move.
+To some extent, this reflects its identity: the iTunes logo is business-like and practical, as a multifunctional website should be.

 iTunes: Brand overview